Stop Suffering from Eczema

 Suffering from an itchy, painful rash?
 Not sure if it is eczema?
 From diagnosis to treatment, Rachel Day M.D. in Chambersburg, PA will diagnose just what is causing the condition in order to identify the best treatment plan.

 "My daughter has been seeing Dr.Day for over a year now for eczema and acne.
 This last time we left the office my 15 year old daughter says “I love my doctor”!
 Thank you to the entire staff for helping clear up her acne, eczema, and making us feel like friends when coming in the office!
 The office is very professional, down to earth, and welcoming!
 I recommend Dr.Day and her staff to everyone!"- L.T. / Google / Mar 31, 2021

-Specialists are not entirely certain what triggers eczema, but it is thought to be brought on by a number of elements.
+We know that eczema or dermatitis is triggered by a combination of elements.
 Genetics, the environment, immune system issues, skin barrier defects, and irritants are among the most common causes.
 Genetics can play a significant role because specific genes may cause you to have very sensitive skin.
 If you have relatives who suffer from asthma or allergies, you may have a greater chance of developing skin conditions, like eczema.

 Plan Your Service

 Whether you've dealt with eczema for a long time without treatment or have only just discovered an itchy rash and a change to your skin, Dr. Rachel Day can examine your skin and recommend a treatment option that's right for you.
-Implementing a multi-step treatment technique, including detection, prevention, and therapy, enables you to not just handle your condition but also see a substantial decline in symptoms.
+Implementing a multi-step treatment technique, including detection, prevention, and therapy, enables you to not just handle your condition but achieve durable relief from symptoms.
 Find help for your eczema-related symptoms now at OneSkin Dermatology.